Adding Revenue & Wealth Management Services to Your Firmby

-Tax and wealth management professionals are both working to make sure their clients are on the best path possible for financial success.
+Tax and wealth management professionals are both working to make sure their clients are on the best path possible for financial success to meet their revenue goals.
 These two fields have a good deal of intersection and can complement each other.

 In many instances, tax planning may include some form of retirement planning or financial planning.
 In the same vein, when clients are looking to plan for their retirement and embark on the financial planning process, there are tax considerations that will need to be addressed.
 The intersection of these disciplines provides the tax advisor with a unique opportunity to add revenue and wealth management services to their firm.

 When tax professionals are exploring adding these services in order to generate an additional revenue stream, they are ultimately faced with several options.
 We are going to focus on two of the most popular methods used by firms.
 Keep in mind this is by no means an exhaustive list.

 First, tax professionals could simply partner with another advisory firm to allow them an avenue to provide these services, collect a revenue stream and stay involved.
 There would also be no start-up or ongoing expenses with this method.

 Another viable option would be to align with a brokerage firm.
 Keep in mind that depending on what route you take, whether it is one outlined here or an alternative, you should consult with your own legal counsel to determine if you would be required to get licensed or fulfill any other requirements.

 One of the easiest ways to add wealth management services to your practice is to become a solicitor for a Registered Investment Advisory (RIA) firm.
 This arrangement would allow you to make referrals to the RIA and be compensated for a portion of the revenue generated by it.